DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

-This part of the chapter will expand the frame of analysis so as to offer more general sociological and philosophical considerations about the new types of couples found in the Internet era.
+This part of the chapter will expand the frame of analysis so as to offer more general sociological and philosophical considerations about the new types of couples found in the internet era.

 ### Singles Enduring Paradoxical Tensions